MongetE/Fremoji/Readme.md

 # Fremoji

-*Disclaimer*
+## *Disclaimer*

 This project was a mentored project, led in collaboration with 3 other sutdents.
-Out of respect for their work, only my work is disclosed in this repository.
+Out of respect for their work, only my share of the work is disclosed in this repository.
 As a result, I do not make the corpus publicly available, since I was not in charge of its gathering.

 ## Context